flancia-coop/doc.anagora.org/bill-flancian.md

         - How to build a system that promotes federation cross-network at low cost/complexity
         - Massivewiki is completely decentralized
         - Maybe we want to make it so that we embrace diversity and allow for everyone to cross-post according to their rules
+            - How to support complexity without becoming non-inclusive